 And then miraculously everything came up Renata.

-Along the charming main road – an about three meters broad way – broadway….pun totally intended – are small shops and cafés.
-Every here and there is a grandma or a grandpa selling figs, almonds, or Žižula, a local fruit looking like an olive, bursting of vitamin C.
+Along the charming main road – an about three meters broad way – actually called Broadway, are small shops and cafés.
+Every here and there is a grandma or a grandpa selling figs, almonds, or Žižula, a local fruit looking like an olive, bursting with vitamin C.